nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc3xx_mbedcrypto.rst

 The hardware can only process one request at a time.
 Therefore, this library has used mutexes to make the library thread-safe.

-On Arm CryptoCell 310 devices (nRF52840 and nRF91 Series), symmetric operations (like hashing and encryption) require data input to be present in DMA acessible RAM.
+On Arm CryptoCell 310 devices (nRF52840 and nRF91 Series), symmetric operations (like hashing and encryption) require data input to be present in DMA accessible RAM.

 .. note::